Simperium/simperium-ios/samples/Boards/README.md

 - Edit `js/boards.js`, replace _SIMPERIUM_APP_ID_ with your application id, and _SIMPERIUM_ACCESS_TOKEN_ with the access token.

+- Deploy to a web server or you can run locally using python.
+From the Boards
+  directory:

+    `python -m SimpleHTTPServer 8000`

 This is a demo app that creates/edits data all in one Simperium user account for